pgfisico/arduino-project-temperature-display/display-circuit.md

 The shift register you are using in this project comes in what is known as a Dual In-Line Package \(DIP\).
 A Dual In-Line Package consists of a rectangular part with two rows of parallel pins.
 The channel in the center of your breadboard is the correct size to allow the shift register to be placed with one row of pins on each side of the channel.
 Recall that these two halves of the breadboard are not electrically connected, meaning the rows of pins on the shift register are not connected.
 Dual In-Line Packages are popular when using breadboards because they are easy to place in the breadboard this way.

+> #### Warning::Be careful when inserting or removing DIPs from a breadboard
+>
+> It is easy to bend or break some of the pins off the package if it is forced into a breadboard without all the pins being aligned with the holes, or if inserted or removed at an angle.
+>
+> Please ask for help if you have trouble inserting or removing DIPs from the breadboard.
+We have a tool that makes it easier to remove DIPs from the breadboard.

 Dual In-Line Packages usually have a notch or other marking to indicate which pin is pin number one.
 Pins are then numbered counterclockwise, starting from pin number one.
 You can see this numbering in the pin diagram from the shift register's datasheet below.

 ![](/assets/SN74HC595N_Pin-Diagram.PNG)